Doesn't Canada have a strong education system?

 Who employs Teach For Canada teachers and what is the salary?

-Just like with any other teacher in the school, a teacher's salary depends on years of teaching experience, a QECO salary qualification based on university experience, and the salary grid in the community.
-For a new teacher who has recently graduated with a Bachelor of Education degree, the salary in northern Ontario is typically between $36,000 and $48,000.
-Additional benefits and northern allowances often bring this salary to between $40,000 and $52,000.
+Just like with any other teacher in the school, your salary will depend on your years of teaching experience, your QECO salary qualification based on your university experience, and the salary grid in the community.

 For a brand-new teacher who has recently graduated with a Bachelor of Education degree and has 0 years of experience, the beginning salary in First Nations schools in northern Ontario is typically between $36,000 and $44,000.
 Though the funding gap between First Nations schools and non-First Nations schools puts limitations on salaries, teachers with more years of teaching experience can naturally expect a higher salary.
 In fly-in communities, additional northern allowances are common and include a northern salary enhancement, retention bonuses, relocation allowances and other salary perks that may range between an additional $3,000 and $7,000.